vanus-labs/docs/content/user-guides/connector-guides/sink/doris-setup.md

 # Doris

-This guide contains information to set up a Feishu Sink in Vanus Cloud.
+This guide contains information to set up a Doris Sink in Vanus Cloud.

 ## Introduction